 - carry out the required coordination

 If you need a call sign, it will be assigned by the ACMA when we issue your licence.

 - transfer your amateur beacon or repeater licence to someone else

 - let someone else use a device under your licence.

 You’ll require an ACMA recognition certificate or equivalent to operate.
 Read more about qualifications.

 There are reciprocal arrangements for operating a radio overseas.

 Find out more about the arrangements for overseas visiting amateurs and Australians going overseas.

 Get more information

-To ask questions about amateur apparatus licences, you can email us.
+For questions about amateur apparatus licences, email us.